nikola-f/iitc-plugins/README.md

 |Blue or Green|Zoom level of map is too small to judge visited or captured.|

 ### Known Issue
-In particular, scout controlled portal is sometimes displayed as unvisited even though it is visited. reload often fixes this problem.
+In particular, scout controlled portal is sometimes displayed as unvisited even though it is visited.
+Reload often fixes this problem.